Guest Posts at Pet Problems Solved?

-Pet Problems Solved is Dr Jo Righetti, animal behaviourist\'s website and blog about pets and their people?
-Guest posts and contributions are now welcome.
+Pet Problems Solved is Dr Jo Righetti, animal behaviourist's website about pets and their people.

 Please meet the following criteria:

 - When you submit an article*, please include:

 - Your article of 500 - 1500 words (longer articles will be accepted on negotiation).

 - A one or two sentence bio about yourself and/or your organisation/company.
 A link to your website is acceptable, only in the bio.

 Without the former, the article will not be accepted.